Bambillion/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - **13-print_float:** Write a script that prints a number with two decimal places, followed by a new line
 - **100-decimal_to_hexadecimal:** Write a script that converts a number stored in an environment DECIMAL variable from base 10 to base 16
 - **101-rot13:** Write a script that encodes and decodes text using the rot13 encryption, Assume ASCII
 - **102-odd:** Write a script that prints every other line from the input, starting with the first line
+- **103-water_and_stir:** Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result with variable WATER stored in base water and baseSTIR store in base stir but the result should be in base bestchol